bcgov/fbp-go/README.md

 - [ ] FBP: Consider : decimal places on wind direction and aspect aren't useful, e.g. SSE can be 157 degrees, we don't need 157.5

 ### v1.0.11 (current)
-- [x] Update minSdkVersion for Android release
+- [x] Update targetSdkVersion for Android release

 ### v1.0.10
 - [x] New cert and profile for signing and distributing app